-- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
-CiN and LAC concerns is maintained and shared with the governing body annually. - New extended A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - New extended Our school/college will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2022.
+- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - New extended: A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - New extended: Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023.

 Inform here: how the Senior DSL and DSL team ensure all concerns and incidents are reported, recorded, responded to.
-Whether your school uses paper files or electronic management systems and the processes you have in place for the transfer of information and individual case files, should a child move school or leave to go to either Elective Home Education, alternative education placement, or college.
-Ensure your response is in accordance with KCSiE 2022 paragraphs 68, 101 to 121 to 122, 539,542 pages 162 to 164.
+Whether your schools/college uses paper files or electronic management systems and the processes you have in place for the transfer of information and individual case files, should a child move school or leave to go to either Elective Home Education, alternative education placement, or college.
+Ensure your response is in accordance with KCSiE 2023 Annex C page 166, 167 paragraphs 68, 102, 122 to 123, 540 and 543).